Skip to content

 Best for Standard integrations, bulk export Query-driven extracts, alternate formats

-Practitioners on the Creatio community have benchmarked DataService as faster than OData for non-file operations.
-Some report it being 2 or even 3 times faster in most cases — for both reading and writing.
+Practitioners on the Creatio community have reported DataService as faster than OData for non-file operations for both reading and writing.
 But without file stream support, OData is unavoidable for attachments.

 The Hidden Constraints: RAM Limits, Pagination, and Timeouts